eLTER-RI/spatial-data-processor/documentation/howto/install.md

 For Linux platforms (and possibly others supporting Bash), `setup.sh` is provided to automate the steps after cloning.
 Simply run `./setup.sh` in a terminal.

+## Running
+Once installed, app.R can be treated as any other shiny deployment.
+Running `Rscript app.R` will start a server on a random port, suitable for development.